Recent software changes are highlighted in red.

 - Define the first query rule by choosing one of the rule categories in the first drop down.
 Each rule will have several parameters that you can set.
 Add additional rules as needed.

 - Ensure that Chosen fields to return is populated with the values that you want to see represented in the table.
+Fields to return are based on the tables that are defined in the query builder.

 - After you have your query set to find the supporters you want, click on the Show Results button to see a sample list of results for up to 50 supporters.
 You can also add additional Supporter or Custom Fields to the spot checklist by clicking the orange plus button on the right of the field list.